 The domestic water supply alternative for the private residences affected by TCE groundwater contamination is a hybrid between the installation of tank systems for some residences, where water is delivered from the City of Ontario potable supply via truck deliveries, and the installation of a temporary pipeline to connect some residences to the City of Ontario potable water system.
 The Cities of Ontario and Upland have assumed responsibility for implementing the domestic water supply alternative.
 In February 2017, the Cities of Ontario and Upland submitted the Domestic Water Supply Work Plan to the Regional Board to outline the approach to monitoring and supplying alternative water supplies for affected residences.
-During the reporting period, the City of Ontario completed the seventh annual water supply sampling event at private residences pursuant to the Domestic Water Supply Plan and prepared an annual monitoring report of the results, and submitted to the Regional Board in December 2022.
 As of the end of 2022, there are 30 affected residences that are being supplied water by tank systems, and five affected residences that have limited alternative water supply systems offered by the City of Ontario and remain on bottled water.
 The City of Ontario will continue to monitor for potentially affected residences to ensure that an alternative water supply is offered and provided to any residences with TCE concentrations greater than 80% of the MCL for TCE.
+There were no new activities during this period, reporting period.